CSho27/PowerUp/README.md

 - Your options to replace a team are:
   - Replace with copy: replaces team with an editable copy of the current team
   - Replace with existing: opens dialog that lets you choose another team from the PowerUp database to insert in this team's place
+  - Replace with generated: lets you search for a team, select a year for the generator to pull the roster and statistics for, and generate the team
   - Replace with new: Creates a new team full of default players
 - To edit/view a team, click the edit/view icon on the team grid header.
 If the icon is an eye, you are only allowed to view this team and cannot edit it.
 ![image](https://user-images.githubusercontent.com/30477054/172719091-839f775b-979a-448b-b926-efebf3c94770.png)